slatedocs/slate/source/includes/_features.md

 ## Data Retention

-Scout stores 30 days of metrics and seven days of slow request details.
+Scout stores 30 days of metrics and seven days of transaction traces.